 How Weekly EI Is Calculated

-Step 1 — Find your average weekly insurable earnings: CRA uses the best 14 to 22 weeks of earnings (the “divisor weeks” based on regional unemployment rate).
+Step 1 — Find your average weekly insurable earnings: Service Canada uses the best 14 to 22 weeks of earnings (the “divisor weeks” based on regional unemployment rate).
 The average = total insurable earnings in the reference period divided by the number of divisor weeks.

 Step 3 — Apply the waiting period: Most claimants serve a mandatory two-week waiting period with no EI payments.
 The benefit duration depends on accumulated insurable hours and the regional unemployment rate — ranging from 14 to 45 weeks.